investindex/Funds/README.md

 # Fund proposals

 For ETFs and mutual funds separately, I will propose portfolios with increasing levels of complexity.
 If an institution lacks a fund to fill a given row's category, it will either be left blank or filled in with a suggested fund from another institution.
 The simplest portfolios are a single fund, but two options are provided: a total US fund or a total global fund.
+Summary tables at the end organize all the funds, and this is followed by an example portfolio.

 A terminology note: when used here in reference to a fund, the term _Global_ includes the US.
 The term _International_, abbreviated _Intl_, excludes the US.